-Families keep trying to cross border, wall or no wall
+Crush of desperate migrant families seek asylum at border

 She says she reported him to police in their town of Sonsonate, west of the capital of San Salvador.
 But her husband told police she had attacked him, and he wasn't arrested, she said.

 It took six months to plan her escape, saving money and relying on her parents in California, who sent money as she moved through Mexico.
-She said she entered the U.S. through an official border crossing at Progreso, Texas.
+She said she entered the U.S. through an official border crossing at Progreso, Texas, and is now seeking asylum.

 She plans to join her parents and file for a divorce and a protection order.